Commitments

 Using commitments with Spot Instances

-Cast AI prioritizes commitment-covered instances when scaling up your cluster.
+When no instance family prioritization is configured, Cast AI prioritizes commitment-covered instances when scaling up your cluster.
 The Autoscaler treats commitment-covered capacity as On-Demand instances and provisions them first to maximize commitment utilization.
-Once commitment capacity is exhausted, the Autoscaler selects the next cheapest option based on your node template configuration.

 Maximizing commitment utilization with Spot Instance fallbackCast AI automatically prioritizes commitment-covered capacity when scaling your cluster.
 To set up workloads that maximize commitment usage and fall back to Spot Instances when commitments are exhausted: